 Cat is pregnant: Everything you need to know now

-A pregnant cat is an exciting experience—for both you and your furry friend.
-But how do you know if your cat is pregnant?
-How long does the pregnancy last, and how can you help your cat during this special time?
+A pregnant cat is an exciting experience – both for you and your feline friend.
+But how can you tell if your cat is pregnant?
+How long does pregnancy last, and how can you help your cat during this special time?
 In this blog post, you'll find all the answers and helpful tips to keep your cat happy and healthy.

-Signs: How do you know if your cat is pregnant?
+Signs: How can you tell if your cat is pregnant?

-Cats are masters at initially hiding their pregnancy.
-However, there are clear signs that indicate your cat is pregnant.
+Cats are true masters at hiding their pregnancy in the early stages.
+Nevertheless, there are clear signs that indicate your cat is pregnant.

 The most important signs of a pregnant cat: